hanabi/hanabi.github.io/Reference.md

 * The best explanation is that the chop move was never intended in the first place.
 * Thus, when this happens, the player should "undo" the chop move.

+### Undoing a Chop Move (Mistake)

+* Often times a player can misinterpret a clue as a *Chop Move* when it really had some other meaning.
+If this happens, after they discard their new *Chop*, everyone else on the team will know that an accidental *Chop Move* has occurred.
+* Later on in the game, sometimes a player in this situation can retroactively realize that they have made a mistake by *Chop Moving* earlier on.
+They might be tempted to shift their chop back to where it is supposed to be.
+* However, players should generally **not ever undo a *Chop Move***, because they could be discarding a now-critical card that was not critical at the time of the original mistake.
+Everyone else on the team did not bother to clue the now-critical card, because they thought it was safely chop moved.

 ### Bluff Prompts / Prompt Bluffs (Illegal)

 * It is illegal to trick players into thinking that they are *Prompted*. *Prompts* **must** be the truth.